-The yarn I used in the preschool, child and adult beanies pictured here is new from Lion Brand and I’m so excited about its introduction.
-It’s called Color Made Easy and it delivers on its name with a beautiful palette of modern, hip colors.
+The yarn I used in the crochet toddler hat pictured here is new from Lion Brand and I'm so excited about its introduction.
+It's called Color Made Easy and it delivers on its name with a beautiful palette of modern, hip colors.
 (Check them all out here!)

-How to Crochet a Hat for Absolute Beginners Video Tutorial
+How to Crochet a Hat for Beginners - Video Tutorial

-If you’d like to see me crochet one of these hats in just one hour (or actually, in just one short one minute video), I’ve included a fun timelapse of this pattern coming together below.
+If you'd like to see me whip up one of these crochet hats in just one hour (or actually, in just one short one minute video), I've included a fun timelapse of this pattern coming together below.

 Skills required include double crochet and seaming, which is covered in the tutorial below.
-This is a very beginner-friendly crochet hat pattern!
+This is a very beginner-friendly crochet hat pattern for boys or girls!

 • Lion Brand Color Made Easy (Weight: 5/bulky - 247 yds, 7 oz) – 1 ball

 - Colors pictured: Millennial (195-194), Huckleberry ((195-110) and Alabaster (195-098)